 Do hedgehogs have teeth?

 Hedgehogs have a very good set of sharp teeth which, as they are insectivores, also include canine teeth.
-They normally have between 36 and 44 permanent teeth.
-These include canine teeth (for tearing), incisors (for biting) as well as pre-molars and molars (for chewing) – just like humans actually.
+They usually have between 36 and 44 permanent teeth.
+These include canine teeth (for tearing), incisors (for biting), as well as pre-molars and molars (for chewing) – just like humans.

 Do hedgehogs have pouches?